Traffic penalty fee

 - failure to observe a red traffic light

-- use of a communications device during driving.
+- holding a communications device in your hand during driving

-Traffic offences punishable with a day-fine include exceeding the speed limit by more than 20 km/h, failure to observe the red traffic light and operating a vehicle without a licence.
-The amount of the day-fine is determined according to the driver’s income.
+Traffic crimes punishable with day fines include exceeding the speed limit by more than 20 km/h, failure to observe the red traffic light in a way that causes a traffic hazard, and operating a vehicle without a licence.
+The amount of a day-fine is determined according to the driver’s income.

-The processing of traffic offences detected through automatic traffic surveillance is subject to the same legal provisions as other road traffic offences.
-Before starting pre-trial investigation, the police send a letter to the registered owner or operator of the vehicle, requesting the identity of the driver shown in the photo taken by the automatic traffic camera.
+The processing of traffic crimes detected through automatic traffic surveillance is subject to the same legal provisions as other road traffic crimes.
+Before conducting a pre-trial investigation, the police send a letter to the registered owner, holder, or person in charge of use of the vehicle, requesting the identity of the driver photographed with a traffic safety camera.
 The letter states that there is a photo of the incident.
+If no answer is provided even after a reminder, the police will proceed with the investigation through other methods.